 If you’re not sure if this person is in jail, you can call the jail find out if they’ve been arrested.

 If you think you might have an outstanding warrant for your arrest, you are able to check the court records on the Wilcox County jail website or call the court directly.
 You have to have the person’s first and last name.
 You can also go to the local jail and inquire at the information desk.
 You should know that there is an outstanding warrant for your arrest, they will take you into custody immediately.

 If you know the person’s first and last name, and possibly an arrest date, contact the Wilcox County jail, on the phone, in person, or find out online.
 Records of arrests are in the public record and these records are accessible to anyone.

 A Civil Process is when you get served with legal papers, which can be warrants.
 You can find these by getting in touch with the Wilcox County Sheriff’s office, either by phone or through their website.

 All convicted sex offenders have to be registered and listed on either a national or state sex offender database.
 The people on these databases have been convicted of a sex offense.
 You are able to see these listings on the internet, but remember that you will not find the actual address, but rather the address block that they live on.

 Court Records are public records.
 They include a case file containing a docket and all of the documents filed in the court case.
 You can access the court records on the website, or at the clerk’s office of the court where the case was filed.

 Every state maintains a record of someone’s criminal background.
 These databases are all connected so you can track criminal convictions from another state.
-You are able to go to county courthouse and check in person, or check the website.
+You are able to go to the county courthouse and check in person or you can check the website.
 It helps to know the county, and if it was in a different state, you might have to pay for a more intensive search.